Continuity of the orthogeodesic foliation and ergodic theory of the earthquake flow: Introduction

+Our proof is quantitative (see Theorems \ref{thm:contcell}, \ref{thm:cont_inverse}, and \ref{thm:cont_inverse_stable}).
+For example, we show that for a fixed hyperbolic surface $X$, the vertical foliation of the quadratic differential $\cO(X, \lambda)$ varies H{\"o}lder continuously (in a fixed family of period coordinate charts) as the lamination $\lambda$ varies (in the Hausdorff metric on $X$).

+It has long been known that there is a combinatorial-topological connection between geodesic laminations on hyperbolic surfaces and the horizontal foliations of quadratic differentials.
+In the proof of Theorem \ref{maintheorem:O and Oinv continuous}, we show that this true even on a geometric level: there is an explicit duality between certain geometrically constructed train tracks that approximate $\lambda$ on $X$ and cellulations of $\cO(X,\lambda)$ by saddle connections whose cells interact nicely with the horizontal foliation (see \S\ref{sec:dual cellulations}).
+These techniques allow us to identify points and directions in $\QM_g$ where convergence to such a point along such a direction implies Hausdorff convergence of horizontal foliations.
+As a consequence, we prove that $\PM_g$ and $\QM_g$ can be decomposed into a countable union of nice Borel sets on which $\cO$ is in fact a homeomorphism (Theorem \ref{thm:Boreliso}).

-Given a measured geodesic lamination $\lambda$ whose support contains no isolated leaf, there are many directions in $\ML_g$ in which measure convergence $\lambda_n \to \lambda$ implies Hausdorff convergence of their supports (see \S\ref{sec:continuous a.e.}).
-This observation paired with Theorem \ref{maintheorem:O and Oinv continuous} allows us to deduce that for Lebesgue--almost every point $q$ of a stratum $\mathcal Q$ of quadratic differentials, $q$ is a point of continuity for $\cO\inverse|_{\cQ}$ (Theorem \ref{thm:continuity for only short horizontals}).
+In particular, for Lebesgue--almost every point $q$ of a stratum $\mathcal Q$ of quadratic differentials, $q$ is a point of continuity for $\cO\inverse|_{\cQ}$ (see Theorem \ref{thm:continuity for only short horizontals} for a more general statement).
 Continuity almost everywhere with respect to a limiting measure is well-known to preserve weak-$*$ convergence of measures \cite[Main Theorem]{B:measures}.
 Thus, Theorem \ref{maintheorem:O and Oinv continuous} has immediate dynamical consequences.
 Let $\PoM_g$ and $\QoM_g$ denote the unit-length and -area loci inside $\PM_g$ and $\QM_g$, respectively.
-For a Borel measure $\nu$ on $\QM_g$ or $\QoM_g$ we use $\cO^*\nu$ to denote the pushforward of $\nu$ by $\cO\inverse$.

-\begin{maintheorem} Let $\cQ^1\subset \QoM_g$ be a stratum of unit area quadratic differentials.
+For a Borel measure $\nu$ on $\QM_g$ or $\QoM_g$ we use $\cO^*\nu$ to denote the pushforward of $\nu$ by $\cO\inverse$. \begin{maintheorem} Let $\cQ^1\subset \QoM_g$ be a stratum of unit area quadratic differentials.
 Suppose $\nu_n$ is a sequence of Borel probability measures on $\cQ^1$ converging weak-$*$ to a Borel probability measure $\nu$ that gives zero measure to the set of differentials with a horizontal saddle connection.
 Then $\cO^*\nu_n\to \cO^*\nu$ weak-$*$ on $\PoM_g$. \end{maintheorem}

 \begin{remark} By \cite{EM}, every $P$-invariant ergodic probability measure on $\QoM_g$ is $\SL_2\RR$-invariant and locally affine.
 The set of differentials with a horizontal saddle connection is null for such measures, hence Theorem \ref{mainthm:measure convergence strata} applies whenever $\nu$ is $P$-invariant. \end{remark}